dionnecf/addressbookapi/README.md

 # addressbookapi

-Simple project to build a REST API Address Book of Customers using TDD.
+Built a REST API address book of customers.
 The API has the ability to retrieve a list of customers, and also search for a customer by their surname.